gfeldman/gfeldman.github.io/_posts/2017-07-23-Anscombes-Quartet.markdown

 }
 </style>

-## "Same" Summary Statisitcs ##
+## "Same" Summary Statistics ##
 [Anscombe's quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) consists of four datasets that have very similar summary statistics, but different visual appearance.
-For this reason this dataset is considered the "hello world" example in data visualization.
+For this reason, the collection of datasets is considered the "hello world" example in data visualization.

 <table style="width:100%">
   <tr>